runzeeee/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***

+* What can you use X for?

+    Finding out if an item on the display shelf is out of stock.

+* What is a good environment for X?

+    Large shelf, well-lit environment.

+* What is a bad environment for X?

+    Compact shelf, low light.

+* When will X break?

+    The shelf is too small, the light is too low, or the camera is at the wrong angle

+* When it breaks how will X break?

+    frequent misreporting or failure to raise the correct report.

+* What are other properties/behaviors of X?

+    It can record the cycle from replenishment to out of stock, which may be used to create inventory management models.

+* How does X feel?

+    Just fine prototype.

 ### Part 2.

 Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.